 In the Student Academic Misconduct Procedure, we explain how we deal with academic misconduct.

 All students must abide by the Core Regulations for the use of IT.
-It explains what we expect of a student to keep University computing services secure.
+It explains what we expect of a student to keep the University computing services secure.
 Students breaking these Regulations may face disciplinary action.
 Students must follow the Email Use Policy and the Social Media Guidelines for Students.

 Intellectual Property relates to the outputs of creative endeavour in literary, artistic, industrial and scientific fields that are new, innovative and capable of protection.
-We explain our arrangements relating to students in the Intellectual Property Policy.
+We explain our arrangements relating to students in the Student Intellectual Property Policy.

 Christ Church Students’ Union is a Charity.
 It is independent of the University and provides support and representation across all our campuses.
 Students run it for the benefit of all student members.